josephcslater/JupyterExamples/README.rst

 Jupyter Examples
 ================

-Examples of illustrative iPython (Jupyter) notebooks for those trying to learn Python.
+Illustrative examples iPython (Jupyter) notebooks for those trying to learn Python.
+(Also, notes to myself)

+To play with them *now* without any installations, you can try these all out on `mybinder.org <https://mybinder.org/v2/gh/josephcslater/iPythonExamples/master>`_.

 .. _installing_python: